TRIUMF-MDS-Capstone2023/project/docs/final/website/preface/executive_summary.md

 # Executive Summary

-The *Calorich AI* project is proposed by TRIUMF, Canada's national particle accelerator center, to improve the Ring-Imaging CHerenkov detector (RICH detector) particle identification performance.
+The *CaloRICH AI* project is proposed by TRIUMF, Canada's national particle accelerator center, to improve the Ring-Imaging CHerenkov detector (RICH detector) particle identification performance.
 Our work this year is an extension of the *RICH AI* project {cite}`RICHAI`, attempted by an MDS capstone team of similar goals last year.

 The project dataset comes from the NA62 experiment at CERN, the European Organization for Nuclear Research, which involves a particle physics experiment designed to study rare decays of charged kaons.
 The capstone project aims to build a model to accurately classify a particle as a pion produced in a decay event.
 We aim to train models using the data from a subset of the 2021A NA62 experiments, which contains around 2.4 million decay events labeled by calorimeter {cite}`Gil_2017`.
 The final data product of the project consists of a modularized machine learning pipeline that takes in the raw experiment data in a HDF5 format, pre-processes it, prepares training data, trains a model on the training data, and finally runs the model.